 Construction activities associated with the proposed works have the potential to temporarily cause local air quality impacts.
-Activities undertaken on site may cause dust and particulate matter to be emitted to the atmosphere.
+Activities undertaken on site may cause dust and particulate matter to be emitted to the atmosphere and increased prolonged vehicle and plant presence may result in higher-than-average emissions.
 However, taking into account the nature and scale of the works and the following mitigation measures, the risk of significant impacts to air are considered to be low.